 Photos & videos

-A few years ago I was given an amazing gift of a cabin and this is now situated in my garden as my dedicated work space.
-It offers a wonderful, warm and peaceful environment in which to come and feel safe to relax and share your problems and issues.
+Some years ago now I was given an amazing gift of a cabin which was my original work space at my previous home and led to the name Cabin Counselling.
+I since moved to a new home and though unable to take the cabin with me I have recreated a new, dedicated counselling space which has very much captured the feel and atmosphere of the original cabin.
+I continue to offer a warm and peaceful environment in which to come and feel safe to relax and share your problems and issues.
 Get in touch and you can come and see for yourself.

 Maps & Directions

 Type of session

 |Face to face counselling:||Yes|